How is the weather shaping up for Independence Day fireworks displays?

 Fireworks explode near the White House in Washington Saturday, July 4, 2009.(AP Photo/Alex Brandon)

 The annual fireworks extravaganza in the nation's capital famously draws large crowds and is one of the premiere fireworks shows in the country.
 While the crowds won't be as dense this year, the weather may make for a tough year for the spectators that do attend.
-AccuWeather RealFeel Temperatures in D.C. will near the triple digits during the day and cool off only to the lower to middle 80s during the evening hours.
+AccuWeather RealFeel Temperatures in D.C. will near the triple digits during the day and cool off only to the middle 80s during the evening hours.

 In the Southwest, particularly in states that have already seen heightened wildfire risks, many locations are canceling fireworks plans due to drought conditions.